-The Company categorizes its loan portfolios into eight segments based on similar risk characteristics.
-Loans within each segment are collectively evaluated using either a loss-rate methodology or remaining life methodology.
+The Company categorizes its loan portfolios into eight segments, as discussed above, based on similar risk characteristics.
+Loans within each segment are collectively evaluated using either a loss-rate CF methodology or remaining life methodology.
+When estimating for credit loss, the Company forecasts the first four quarters of the credit loss estimate and reverts to a long-run average of each considered factor.
+The Company developed its reasonable and supportable forecasts using economic data, such as gross domestic product and unemployment rate.